3 Marines missing after aircraft 'mishap' off Australia

 Story highlights

-- Twenty-three of 26 personnel on board have been rescued, US Marine Corps said
+- US Marine Corps: Twenty-three of 26 personnel on board have been rescued

-- US Marines were conducting training exercise with Australian forces
+- US military has been conducting training exercise with Australian forces

 (CNN)US military aircraft and boats are scouring waters off Australia's east coast Saturday for three Marines involved in what the Marines Corps is calling a "mishap" with an MV-22 aircraft.